mstksg/inCode/copy/entries/io-monad-harmful.md

 Wrong: Use the list monad and `filter even` over a list from one to one hundred.

+Even more wrong but you couldn't really get more wrong in the first place: Use the list monoid and `filter even` over a list from one to one hundred.

 Why would you ever do that?

 What good does it do?